opengeospatial/ogcapi-tiles/README.md

 IMPORTANT: Many examples of OpenAPI documents that are used as inspiration and test of this work is here: https://app.swaggerhub.com/apis/UAB-CREAF

-The OGC API - Maps and the OGC API - Tiles are related and should be considered together.
+The OGC API - Maps and the OGC API - Tiles are related and should be considered complementary.
 Visit the [Quick guide](QuickGuide/README.md)

 ## Standards
 After a while getting familiar and playing with the OpenAPI definition files (explained just below in the "Examples section"), we have finally started to write the standard.
-We have decided an aggressive path to modularization having 2 cores, one for tiles and another for maps that can be combined as needed.
+We have decided an aggressive path to modularization having two separate core standards, one for tiles and another for maps that can be combined as needed.
 Several extension for tiles and maps will emerge in the process.

-The standard is written using AsciiDoc using many files that might be difficult to trace.
-Please see the standard document as a long HTML page EASY TO READ FORMAT here: https://htmlpreview.github.io/?https://github.com/opengeospatial/OGC-API-Tiles/blob/master/core/standard/OAPI_Tiles.html
+While under development, the standards are written using AsciiDoc using many files that might be difficult to trace.
+Please see the compiled standard document as it is easier to read here: https://htmlpreview.github.io/?https://github.com/opengeospatial/OGC-API-Tiles/blob/master/core/standard/OAPI_Tiles.html

 ### Tiles
-We have received several recommendations to separate the specifications into a core and some extensions.
+We received several recommendations to separate the specifications into a core and some extensions.
 In March 2020 we decided to restructure the GitHub repository to separate the core and the extensions in different documents that might be elaborated at different speeds.

 At this moment in time we are working on doing this separation by moving files around.

 #### Core
-For the moment we have focus out efforts on defining the "tile core" that you can find [here: clause_7_tile_core](standard/clause_7_tile_core.adoc).
+For the moment we are focusing our efforts on defining the "tile core" that you can find [here: clause_7_tile_core](standard/clause_7_tile_core.adoc).

 The core is (https://htmlpreview.github.io/?https://raw.githubusercontent.com/opengeospatial/OGC-API-Tiles/master/core/standard/OAPI_Tiles.html):
 * Only one collection